CharlieTruong/cs-598-patient-representation/readme.md

 * Comorbidity/Notes/Test - This will contain the raw text test data per patient from the I2B2 dataset
 * Comorbidity/Notes/Train1+2 - This will contain the raw text training data per patient from the I2B2 dataset
 * Comorbidity/Model - This will contain the metadata from training the SVM model with a sparse representation of the codes
-* Comorbidity/Xml - This contains the raw XML data from the I2B2 dataset:
+* Comorbidity/Xml - This contains the *raw XML data from the I2B2 dataset*:
     * obesity_patient_records_test.xml
     * obesity_patient_records_training.xml
     * obesity_patient_records_training2.xml